DuncanRuns/Jingle/README.md

         - `Clear Worlds` is exactly like pressing the button from the `Jingle` tab.
         - `Start Coping` will open to lan with cheats enabled and send "/gamemode spectator" to the in game chat. **This will only work if you have an "Open Chat" key set in game.**
+        - `Minimize Instance` will minimize the Minecraft window to the task bar.
+Works with borderless windows.
     - **Resizing**: This script adds 3 hotkey actions and customization for each.
         - `Eye Measuring` makes your Minecraft window really tall (and skinny to save on lag), this makes it so each pixel represents a tiny angle on screen, useful for eye measuring.
 This hotkey will also show and uncover the